Registration

 Weekly Newsletter and Social Media

-Over 2000 UCL students open our weekly newsletter, which consists of a round-up of the latest vacancies and other volunteering news.
+Over a thousand students open our weekly newsletter, which consists of a round-up of the latest vacancies and other volunteering news.
 If you would like us to give your opportunities an extra push, you can ask us to showcase it within the newsletter.

-We also feature opportunities and events on our social media too - check us out on Facebook, Instagram and Twitter.
+We also feature opportunities and events on our social media too - check us out on Facebook and Instagram.

 Newsfeed